prtk1729/Blocks-in-Llama/README.md

 # Blocks-in-Llama
-Exploring all the blocks(legos) to build the Llama model.
+Exploring all the blocks (legos) to build the Llama model.
 Both coding + conceptual understanding.
-Part of a course taken during IIITH days
+Part of a course taken during IIITH days.

 ## Topics documented
 - Architectural Difference between Vanilla Transformers and Llama